Ian C. Thomas

 Ian C. Thomas (born 1963), a.k.a.
 Ian T., is a long-term Australian comics artist, cartoonist, and musician.
 He created Australia's first minicomic (in 1978), produced Maelstrom (1982) and contributed to the early Australian anthology Reverie, as well as a comic strip about a busker in Melbourne newspaper City Extra.

 Ian T's recent work has appeared widely in Australian comics, including OzTAKU (Moth & Tanuki black-and-white series), The Ink music comic, Xuan Xuan, Pirates, Tango, literary journal Going Down Swinging, and the books Operation Funnybone, and Beginnings (2012).
 Among other comics, he drew Dillon Naylor's Rock 'N' Roll Fairies for Total Girl magazine (Sept.
 2005-Aug.
-2006) and a Moth & Tanuki color series for Mania magazine (Jan.-Summer 2007).
+2006) and a Moth & Tanuki colour series for Mania magazine (Jan.-Summer 2007).